As an online business owner, chances are by now you’ve heard that you need to be growing your email list.

-So I assume we all agree now – email is freaking important.
+So we agree now – email is freaking important.

 Which is great and all, but how are you supposed to “grow your list”?

-The problem is, most seem to be tailored to bloggers or service-based small businesses and you haven’t quite figured out how to make it work for you, a product seller.
+The problem is, most seem to be tailored to bloggers or service-based small businesses and you haven’t quite figured out how to make it work for you, a product based business.